matteoepitech/DelOS/CONTRIBUTING.md

 # Contributing to DelOS

 Thanks for your interest in DelOS!
-This is a small educational x86 kernel; please keep changes focused and easy to review.
+This is a small educational x86 operating system, please keep changes focused and easy to review.

 ## Prerequisites
 - Toolchain: `nasm`, `i386-elf-gcc`, `i386-elf-ld`